JiayiJessieTong/JiayiJessieTong_new.github.io/_teaching/bsta754.md

 location: "Philadephia, PA"
 ---

-I served as the teaching assistant fellow in FALL 2021 for BSTA 754: Advanced Survival Analysis
+I served as the teaching assistant in FALL 2021 for BSTA 754: Advanced Survival Analysis